michal-schejbal/biblomnemon/README.md

   Save, browse, and manage your books with details like title, author, categories, and cover art.

 - 🔍 **Search & Discover**
-  Search books via Google Books and Open Library APIs.
-ISBN Scanner included – scan barcodes to find books instantly.
+  Search books via Google Books and Open Library APIs including ISBN scanner to find books instantly.

 - 📚 **Track Your Reading Timeline**
   Monitor what you've read, how much you've progressed, and revisit your favorite books.